 Bonus tip: A pre-sale appraisal house gives you a more accurate starting point for pricing your home.

-Based on our research, in Wisconsin, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in Wisconsin, appraisals average $285 to $$345, but help you walk away with thousands more once your home is sold.

 3. Stage and market your home

 You may think attracting potential buyers is as easy as putting an FSBO sign in front of your home.
 However, you must prepare your property for showings, marketing, and listing it.
 If you want to obtain the best offer, you must prioritize staging your home.